mattirantakomi/proxmox-k0s/README.md

 `ansible-playbook create_workers.yml`

-Wait for few minutes and check every node is in `Ready` state:
+Wait for few minutes and check that every node is in `Ready` state:

 `kubectl get node -o wide`